perforce/helix-authentication-service/README.md

 the user will authenticate.
 Upon successful authentication, the system that initiated the login request will receive the validated user profile, at which point the system can give access to the user.

-This design lends itself well to integrating other authentication protocols, including custom schemes developed by authentication providers such as [Auth0](http://auth0.com/) -- just add `passport-auth0` as a Node dependency, add a new route to the service, and configure the extension to use the new protocol.

 ### Provider Support